The fundamental groups of presymplectic Hamiltonian G-manifolds: the local normal form theorem, the cross section theorem, and a convergence theorem

 We have the following cross section theorem.
-The cross section theorem in the symplectic case is due to Guillemin and Sternberg \cite[Theorem 26.7]{GS1}.
+The cross section theorem in the symplectic case is due to Guillemin and Sternberg \cite[Theorem 26.7]{GS1}, also see \cite[Cor.
+2.3.6]{GLS} and \cite[Theorem 3.8]{LMTW}.

-\begin{theorem} (The cross section) Let $(M, \omega)$ be a connected presymplectic Hamiltonian $G$-manifold with a clean $G$-action and moment map $\phi$.
-Let $a\in \im (\phi)\cap \mathfrak t^*_+$, let $U$ be the natural slice at $a$, and $G_a$ be the stabilizer group of $a$.
-Then the {\bf cross section} $R=\phi^{-1}(U)$ is a $G_a$-invariant presymplectic submanifold of $M$ which has the same leaves as $M$.
-Furthermore, the restriction $\phi|_R$ is a moment map for the action of $G_a$ on $R$. \end{theorem}
+\begin{theorem} (The cross section) Let $(M, \omega)$ be a connected presymplectic Hamiltonian $G$-manifold with moment map $\phi$.
+Let $a\in\phi(M)\cap \mathfrak t^*_+$, let $U$ be the natural slice at $a$, and $G_a$ be the stabilizer group of $a$.
+Then the {\bf cross section} $R=\phi^{-1}(U)$ is a $G_a$-invariant presymplectic submanifold of $M$, and every leaf of $R$ is a leaf of $M$; the restriction $\phi|_R$ is a moment map for the action of $G_a$ on $R$.
+If the $G$-action is clean on $M$, then the $G_a$-action is clean on $R$. \end{theorem}